 In the south of Chile, there is a significant potential for tidal energy, which can reach 60 kW/m [14].This energy review of Chile would not be complete without mentioning municipal waste (1.15 kg per capita per day), which in many countries has become a significant source of energy [15].

 Chile is the only Latin American state that is a member of the OSCE.
 The country is the fifth largest consumer of energy in the region, but due to minor fossil fuel reserves, is heavily dependent on imports [17].
-Since 2005, the volume of energy imports increased by more than 44%, and in 2015 amounted to 27.721 thousands net tons [18].
-Coal makes up most of the imports of energy resources (over 35%) followed by oil (30%); the main exporters are the United States and Australia, and in the region - Brazil and Ecuador [18].
+The volume of energy imports has been increasing for the last two decades and in 2023 oil made up most of the imports of energy resources (over 33%) followed by natural gas (21%); the main exporters are the United States and Australia, and in the region – Brazil and Argentina [18].

 Figure 2.
 The production and consumption of fossil fuels in Chile (coal – left, gas – in the center, oil – right)